Are You An Abused Man? Three Questions

 If you can’t admit that you’re being abused to yourself and take it seriously, then society and our legal system will probably never do so.
 This means the current extremely biased and inequitable divorce and custody laws and practices will stay in place.
 If we don’t change the current divorce and custody laws that favor women, then you will most likely be punished by the courts for trying to escape your abusive marriage.
 It’s not right and it needs to stop.
 That won’t happen until we raise public awareness.

-Once you stop the abuse and fight back, you’re no longer a victim.
+Once you stop the abuse and take your life back, you’re no longer a victim.

 Photo credit: